sarahlim/ply-uist-2018/slides.md

 :::notes
-This would be fine if it were only one or two, but tragically, it is not
+This would be fine if it were only one or two, but tragically, there are a lot -- the red highlights are properties that are visually ineffective but appear relevant in Chrome -- and you can see that it's pushed the relevant properties in green to the bottom of the fold.

-These properties exist for a few reasons

 As we observed in needfinding, when relevant code was pushed below the fold, it was hard for novices to find

+These properties exist for a few reasons.
+Production webpages often use styleguides

-But even if you were to remove all the ineffective properties, our needfinding suggests that's not enough
+But even if you were to remove all the ineffective properties...
 :::